TheTechnobear/SSP/technobear/plts/README.md

 ### FM / Morph / Timbre modulations are not working !?
-This is a 'plaits' feature - theres built in 'attenuverters', which I default to zero (see next tip!), you should turn these postive or negative to apply some modulation.
+This is a 'plaits' feature - theres built in 'attenuverters', which I default to zero (see next tip!), you should turn these positive or negative to apply some modulation.
 Why? we already have attenuation in the SSP... indeed but for compatiblity with 'internal modulation' we need, see below.

 ### when I trig plaits I get some wierd modulation, why?
-When the FM, Morph and Timbre CV inputs are not connected, Plaits has a built in envelope modulation for these parameters, this can be postive or negative (0 = no modulation).
+When the FM, Morph and Timbre CV inputs are not connected, Plaits has a built in envelope modulation for these parameters, this can be positive or negative (0 = no modulation).
 This is particular useful for percussive sounds, e.g. you can do a kick drums pitch env just by altering the FM modulation amount.